randolfResurreccion/vue-image-storage/README.md

 # vue-image-storage
 Upload and view images using the imgur api.
-This project is built with VUE 3.
+This project is built with VUE 3 and Vue CLI.

 ## Project setup
 ```